Gas leak in Idaho Falls stopped, evacuated businesses can return - Local News 8

 Gas leak in Idaho Falls stopped, evacuated businesses can return

-UPDATE: Idaho Falls Fire Department says the gas company has stopped the gas leak and the evacuated businesses can return to their buildings.

-IDAHO FALLS, Idaho (KIFI) - Three business have been evacuated due to a gas leak on Hitt Road.
+IDAHO FALLS, Idaho (KIFI) - Three business have been evacuated due to a gas leak on 25th Street Road.

 Idaho Falls Fire Department said the gas leak was due to a damaged natural gas line.

-Note: UPDATE: Idaho Falls Fire Department says the gas company has stopped the gas leak and the evacuated businesses can return to their buildings.
-The leak was behind a business on Channing and 25th Street.
-Not on Hitt Road.